WELLNESS

 How to Get Better Sleep

-Sleep is a vital component of overall health and well-being, but is quality more important than quantity?
-The total number of hours spent sleeping may not necessarily relate to how restorative that sleep is.
+Eight hours in bed doesn’t guarantee a good night’s sleep.
+How well you sleep matters just as much as much as the length of time, and the two aren’t always the same thing.
 Recommendations for sleep duration vary across age groups, with children needing around 9-11 hours each night, teenagers requiring about 8-10 hours, and adults typically told to aim for 7-9 hours.
-However, accumulating these hours does not inherently ensure that one is experiencing quality sleep.
+However, accumulating these hours does not inherently ensure that we are experiencing quality sleep.

-Sleep quality is influenced by several factors, including the structure of sleep cycles.
-Each night, individuals typically go through multiple cycles of light sleep, deep sleep, and REM (rapid eye movement) sleep.
+Each night, we typically go through multiple cycles of light sleep, deep sleep, and REM (rapid eye movement) sleep.
 While deep sleep is crucial for physical restoration, REM sleep plays a significant role in cognitive functions such as memory and learning.
 Achieving adequate amounts of both is essential for feeling refreshed upon waking.

 The Science of Sleep: REM, Circadian Rhythms, and Fatigue